Ad

 2. Court decisions and legislation made by State Courts and State Parliaments.

-The Law Handbook has a good explanation of this.
+The S.A.
+Law Handbook and Law Hand Book Online (Victoria) have a good explanation of this.

 It is a trap for non-lawyers to rely on the first Act or Case that appears to answer their problem.
 There are likely to be many different laws that apply.
 Some sit quite comfortably together and others will seem to violently contradict each other.